Space Fleet: Expanded rules

 Ships now had fixed shields on each fire arc and a different number of damage points.
 They also had different special rules, Critical Damage tables, speed and an associated points cost.
-Each ship also had their effective weapons range increased to 9 squares.
+Each ship also had its effective weapons range increased to 9 squares.

 The Imperial ships were classed as Gothic Battleships and no longer had any shields to the rear due to their engines.
 They had more damage points than the Eldar ships and did more damage at close range.
 The keel gun was changed to a vortex torpedo with a fixed forward fire arc (a more limited version of the original forward fire arc) and they retained their broadside weaponry.

 The Eldar ships were classed as Eldar Wraithships.
 They had shields on all fire arcs, but had stronger shields on the front arc.
-They did slightly more damage at range than the Gothic Battleship, their speed was increased to 3 squares and were classed as 'super maneuverable', allowing them extra movement options on an expanded helm computer.
+They did slightly more damage at range than the Gothic Battleship, their speed was increased to 3 squares and were classed as 'super manoeuvrable', allowing them extra movement options on an expanded helm computer.
 They were also constrained by the solar wind, the direction of which was determined at the start of the game.
 The ship's facing in relation to the solar wind at the start of the movement phase determined its maximum movement for the turn.

 The Wraithship's keel gun was changed to a Plasma torpedo, also with a fixed forward fire arc like the Vortex torpedo, but their broadside attacks were changed to a forward arc only.

 The rules for additional ships were also added such as the Eldar Shadowhunter, which removed attack dice equal to or lower than its current speed and the Dominator Battleship with an Inferno Cannon weapon that had an area effect.